Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The Kaeon FUSION language is one of many projects under the Kaeon name.
 The Kaeon projects are at the time of writing primarily developed and managed by [Jesse Dinkin](https://www.linkedin.com/in/jesse-dinkin-6b9135100/).

+### Can I join you?

+Short answer:
+No.

+Long answer:
+You're free to write third party interfaces for Kaeon FUSION, write your own implementaion of Kaeon FUSION, publish your own resources for Kaeon FUSION, develop successor products to Kaeon FUSION, etc.
+So if you think you can Kaeon FUSION better than we Kaeon FUSION, you've got our blessings.
+However,
+we have a very specific vision for what we want Kaeon FUSION to be.
+If we feel you'd make a good addition to our team, we'll come to you.